Skip to content

 • "Contact: Success Message"

-This keeps related flows together in alphabetical sorting.
+This keeps related flows together when sorted alphabetically.

-Each flow has settings that control how it executes:
+Each flow has settings that control how it runs:

 Timeout

-How long to wait (in milliseconds) before considering a step failed:
+How long to wait (in milliseconds) before a step is considered failed:

 • Default: 30000ms (30 seconds)